Economy

 How Are We Doing?

-Adjusted for inflation, Colorado Springs’ economy grew an average of 1.8% annually from 2010 to 2020.
-In 2020, the total GMP of Colorado Springs in current dollars was $39.5 billion, which reflected slight contraction from the previous year (-0.1%).
-The small local drop in productivity during the first year of COVID-19 was much less than that recorded statewide and countrywide.
+Adjusted for inflation, Colorado Springs’ economy grew an average of 3.0% annually from 2013 to 2023.
+In 2023, the total GMP of Colorado Springs in current dollars was $53.1 billion, which reflected strong growth over the previous year (+9.8%).
+Colorado Springs showed much greater economic stability during COVID-19 than the state and country as a whole.
 This may have been due to the large concentration of military installations, which makes Colorado Springs less susceptible to downturns than other communities.

 Sustainable growth requires individual productivity to keep up with population growth.
 From 2012 to 2016 it did not, as real (inflation-adjusted) per-capita gross product declined almost every year.
-That flipped in recent years, with personal productivity increasing in 2017, 2018, and 2019.1 Over the 2010s Colorado Springs ranked 5th of 6 peer communities in per-capita productivity growth.
+That flipped in recent years, with personal productivity increasing every year since 2017.1 Between 2018 and 2023, Colorado Springs ranked 3rd of 6 peer communities in per-capita productivity growth.

 Why Is It Important?